 Protecting Your Heart

 Good news!
 Green tea is great for your heart!
-The natural antioxidants in tea may have a strong effect on heart disease, controling blood pressure and lowering cholesterol.
+The natural antioxidants in tea may have a strong effect on heart disease, controlling blood pressure and lowering cholesterol.

-Reduced geart attack risk – In a 25 year study, evidence supports that consuming 8.5 oz of green tea daily reduces the risk of dying from or even having a first heart attack.
+Reduced heart attack risk – In a 25-year study, evidence supports that consuming 8.5 oz of green tea daily reduces the risk of dying from or even having a first heart attack.
 Scientists also found that by consuming more antioxidants, like that found in tea, people were 3 times less likely to be at risk of dying from coronary heart disease.

 This amazing benefit derived from drinking green tea or taking green tea extract is probably due to the fact that antioxidants decrease blood clotting which is common prior to heart attacks.
 Remember, green tea is rich in natural antioxidants.

 Do you have high cholesterol? – Drinking green tea can be a natural defense in lowering this dangerous condition that plagues millions of people.
 One study in Japan found that heavy, regular green tea consumption decreased cholesterol 8 levels when compared with people who did not drink green tea.

 More studies will be needed to establish concrete evidence of the coronary benefits, however, history has plenty of evidence to prove the implied heart health benefits.

 Green tea is a natural anti-inflammatory and reduces the pain of arthritis, as studies have concluded.
 Certain antioxidants in green tea naturally postpone the onset or severity of certain types of arthritis.
 Adding tea to your diet could surely be an easy way to help you if you suffer from arthritis, plus you’ll get all the other benefits as well!